maryam-choudhury/maryam-choudhury/README.md

 **maryam-choudhury/maryam-choudhury** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+My name is Maryam Choudhury and I study Computer Science at Simmons University.
+(Redundancy check) Here are some ideas to get you started:

 - 🔭 I’m currently working on ...